CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 * in **Currently Consumes** view statistics about the selected CSC project resource usage: billing unit consumption and the total project storage usage (defoult storage 10 TiB);

-* in **Project usage** you can view the **SD Connect Account, an ID associated your CSC project**.
+* in **Project usage** you can view the **SD Connect Account, an ID associated to your CSC project**.
 This ID is required when you want to share containers with other CSC projects using SD Connect user interface.
-It does not containe sensitive information, thus it can be sharer with your colleagues or collaborators via email.
+It does not contain sensitive information, thus it can be shared with your colleagues or collaborators via email.

 * access the **Token icon** through which you can generate a temporary token (necessary for data upload programmatically, using Swift client.
 For more info check below).